Zalexanninev15/Jetpack-Downgrader/README.md

 **Only licensed versions of the game are supported, work on pirated builds is not guaranteed and will never be added!!!**

+## Usage

+Soon...

+**If you want to use more powerful settings for the game's upgrade/downgrader setup, then you need to read the [help](https://github.com/Zalexanninev15/Jetpack-Downgrader/blob/unstable/CUI.md) about it**

 ## Build

 Open solution *Jetpack Downgrader* and compile project *Downgrader* using [Visual Studio 2019](https://visualstudio.microsoft.com/vs)